hyp1231/awesome-llm-powered-agent/README.md

 ## Acknowledgement

 We greatly appreciate any contributions via PRs, issues, emails, or other methods.
-Thanks Tianle Cai ([@ctlllll](https://github.com/ctlllll)) and many others for their kind suggestions and contributions. ❤️
+Thanks Tianle Cai ([@ctlllll](https://github.com/ctlllll)), Yifan Song ([@Yifan-Song793](https://github.com/Yifan-Song793)) and many others for their kind suggestions and contributions. ❤️

 The repository is initially built and maintained by [Yupeng Hou](https://yupenghou.com/) ([yphou@ucsd.edu](mailto:yphou@ucsd.edu)).